keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 * Logical ground and consequent
 * Psychological motive and act

+> I will die because I despair
 > I will die because of cancer
 > I will die because all men die

+</section><section data-markdown>

+### Kinds of "because" -- why this matters

-> I will die because I despair
+* I believe in God because I fear death (psychological)
+* I believe in God because he put the desire for eternity in my heart.
+* I believe in God because there must be a First Cause

 </section><section data-markdown>